Though I don’t know all the ways of the world, these ten things I’ve found to be true.

 One of my mother’s and my favorite films is Francis Ford Coppola’s ‘The Godfather.’
 AMAZING movie and equally as amazing book by Mario Puzo.
 In the third film, Michael Corleone says to Vincent Mancini (his nephew), “Never hate your enemies.
 It affects your judgment.”
 I’ll never forget that line.

 Hate will consume you.
 It will age you.
 It will eat you alive.
 Hate won’t even spit out your bones…but it will, most definitely, ruin you.
 There is a time to be angry, especially when what angered you is fresh, and there is a time to make peace.
 For some things and for some people, you should fight.
 For everything else, you should let go.
 This I know to be true, though I, myself, have yet to master it.
 We are all learning, expanding, hesitating…I just as much as you all.
-And anger…anger is a familiar fault of mine.
-I hope that it has not confined any of you in its grip as it has confined those closest to me growing up.
 For this I wish all of you, as well as myself, the fortitude to fight without fury.

 “Keep your sense of humor, my friend; if you don’t have a sense of humor it just isn’t funny anymore.” -Wavy Gravy

-Life is hard and sometimes, life sucks.
+Life is hard.
 Don’t make it any harder than it needs to be.
 Be serious, of course, when the time is right to be so.
 But laughter, deep and authentic laughter, is the key to a long life.
-Don’t be THAT PERSON who is easily offended because I guarantee you that you are the only person who gives so hard a damn.
+Don’t be THAT PERSON who is easily offended.
 Laugh at yourself.
 Laugh in the company of others.
 Laugh at life…or you’ll never get out alive.

 10.)
 Get to know yourself: